drmaersk/chanreader/README.md

 ThreadStackPanel shows history of recently opened Threads as a stack.
 Should be able to switch between threads here and also show 404 when a thread is dead.

+UI the Post should be able to expand and shrink to content The post should not expand more than current width of window The Image needs to be handled in some way to support webm and gif Image needs to also depend on the max width of window as it is inside the post.

+Caching threads:
+CRUD threads and structure:
+Only thing that needs saved as files are the images:
+Filestructure:
+Board
+|
+|-Thread
+  |
+  |-images

+DataBase Structure:
+Thread PK(?)
+Post FK(Thread) -> PostInfo, Path to Image.
+One Db per board?